mattfarina/pkg/README.md

 2. Forks.
 For example what if the `repository` were `git@github.com:mattfarina/cookoo.git`.
 3. When you want to checkout a dependency in a manner you can commit and push changes while working on the main project.

-The `updateTime` is useful to know when the package was last updated.
-This would be typically updated and otherwise managed by the tooling.

-The `arch` and `os` optional properties allow you to filter the operating systems and architectures to install a package with.

 The `flatten` property tells any tooling that this import should only be in the top level `vendor` directory.